cs1302uga/cs1302-genlistadt/README.md

     the interface API documentation.

   * The `iterator` method is requried for this project.
+    You may implement it in this class `LinkedGenList<T>` class or in the optional parent class.

   * There is a requirement related to this class's storage included in the [Absolute Requirements](#absolute-requirements) section.